Waylon Smithers

-Waylon Joseph Smithers Jr., usually referred to as Mr. Smithers or simply Smithers, is a recurring fictional character in the animated sitcom The Simpsons, voiced by Harry Shearer.
-He first appeared in "Homer's Odyssey", although his voice could be heard in the series premiere "Simpsons Roasting on an Open Fire".
-He is the consummate executive and personal assistant of Springfield Nuclear Power Plant's owner Mr. Burns, and is usually treated unfairly.
+Waylon Joseph Smithers Jr., usually referred to as Mr. Smithers or simply Smithers, is a recurring character in the animated sitcom The Simpsons, voiced by Harry Shearer.
+His first appearance was in the episode "Homer's Odyssey", although his voice could be heard in the series premiere, "Simpsons Roasting on an Open Fire".
+He is the consummate executive and personal assistant of Springfield Nuclear Power Plant's owner, Mr. Burns, and is usually treated unfairly.

 Smithers's loyalty and devotion to Mr. Burns was inspired from how numerous Fox executives and staff members acted towards Barry Diller.
 Smithers's first name (Waylon) was derived from that of puppeteer Wayland Flowers.
 The idea for Smithers's ambiguous sexual orientation came from Sam Simon.
 He proposed that Smithers should be gay and have an undying love for Mr. Burns.
 Smithers was colorized in his first appearance as black with blue hair.
 Matt Groening, in an interview with TMZ, said that this was a mistake but the producers did not have enough money to correct it.

+Sexual orientation

 Smithers is the loyal, obedient and sycophantic assistant to Mr. Burns, and the relationship between the two is a frequent running gag.
 In many ways, Smithers represents the stereotype of a closeted gay man.
-Numerous allusions and double entendres about his homosexuality are made, though some of the show's producers instead interpret him as a "Burns-sexual".
-In the season 27 (2016) episode "The Burns Cage", he officially came out as gay.
+Numerous allusions and double entendres about his orientation being homosexual are made, though some of the show's producers instead interpret him as a "Burns-sexual".
+There has been speculation throughout the series of Smithers' sexuality and in the season 27 (2016) episode "The Burns Cage", he officially came out as gay.